musevlt/mpdaf/CoreLib/source/dvper_manual.rst

 	test_cube.py		# Test about cube

-MPDAF tests are divided in two parts according to the computation time/memory use:
+MPDAF tests are divided in two parts according to the computing time/memory use:

-  * general unit tests that will be run each time.
+  * general unit tests that will be run on a regular basis.
 The corresponding data is stored in the data repository.
 The data directory is also structured by package.

-  * huge tests that will be only run by developers.
+  * tests heavy on computing time and data volume.
 The data are stored in an independent git repository (urania1.univ-lyon1.fr:/git/mpdaf_data)

 A decorator is used (`<https://nose.readthedocs.org/en/latest/plugins/attrib.html>`_) to split the tests::